chimericdream/worldofpannotia.com/src/_spells/holy-word.md

     The effects are cumulative and concurrent.
 No saving throw is allowed against these effects.

-    Deafened: The creature is deafened for 1d4 rounds.
+    Deafened: The creature is deafened for {% die_roll 1 4 0 %} rounds.

-    Blinded: The creature is blinded for 2d4 rounds.
+    Blinded: The creature is blinded for {% die_roll 2 4 0 %} rounds.

-    Paralyzed: The creature is paralyzed and helpless for 1d10 minutes.
+    Paralyzed: The creature is paralyzed and helpless for {% die_roll 1 10 0 %} minutes.

     Killed: Living creatures die.
 Undead creatures are destroyed.